Headieh/travel-UW3/README.md

 # Travel

-This site was the milestone project for the 3rd(final) class of the front-end certificate program from the University of Washington.
+This site was the milestone project for the 3rd class(JavaScript & Advanced CSS) of the Front-End certificate program from the University of Washington.
 This site includes travel destinations, climate data, currency exchange rates, and itinerary ideas.
 This site should inspire others to travel and explore new places.